pgaskin/BookBrowser/README.md

 # BookBrowser
 A easy-to-use tool to generate a web-based epub book browser.
-All you need to do is download it into the folder with your ebooks, and start it.
+All you need to do is [download it](https://github.com/geek1011/BookBrowser/releases/latest) into the folder with your ebooks, and run it.

 ## Features
 - Search